15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 Best For: Graphics, thumbnails, presentations

 Canva is one of the easiest design platforms for beginners.
-Its AI tools can generate images, social media graphics, and marketing visuals.
+Its AI tools can generate images, social media graphics, blog banners, and marketing visuals.

 Use Cases